 Tragedies and ghosts

-A house this old holds many family secrets.
+A house this old houses many family secrets.
 Back in the days, being a wealthy girl wasn’t always easy.
 Especially not if you fell in love with a commoner.
-Like Dorothy Trevor, daughter of Sir John Trevor I. When she was 16 years old, Dorothy fell in love with the son of a farmer, Iowerth.
-Of course, her family disapproved of the love between the two, so Dorothy and Iowerth decided to elope.
+Like Dorothy Trevor, daughter of Sir John Trevor I. When she was 16 years old, Dorothy fell in love with the son of a farmer, Iorwerth.
+Of course, her family disapproved of the love between the two, so Dorothy and Iorwerth decided to elope.
 The plan was good.
 Dorothy systematically took some of her jewelry to the garden and hid these in a box in the ground next to the well.

 On the night before they would run away, Dorothy went out to the garden to dig the box up, but she probably slipped and fell into the well.
 She drowned.
-It took over two months to discover where she was.
-By that time, Iowerth killed himself because he thought she had ran away without him.
+Her body was discovered two months later.
+Iorworth was inconsolable.
+He thought she had taken off without him and he killed himself before her body was discoverd.
 The ghost of Dorothy is sometimes seen on the A541, the road closest to Plas Teg.
 She is so real, that some people even think they hit a living person, but when they get out of the car, there’s no one there.
-Iowerth is also said to roam the grounds, in search of his beloved Dorothy.
+Iorwerth is also said to roam the grounds, in search of his beloved Dorothy.

 Another well incident

 Elizabeth Frances Trevor-Roper killed herself in 1815 by throwing herself into the well.
-She was 16 years old, like Dorothy.
+Like Dorothy, she was only 16 years old.
 In Elizabeth’s case, a duel was held to determine who she was to marry.
 The man she loved lost the duel.
 Elizabeth got very upset and she fled the house, killing herself by throwing herself in the well.
-Many have witnessed a man chasing a woman through the house.
+Many have witnessed a ghostly man chasing after a ghostly woman through the house.
 She screams and cries, and he’s injured on one shoulder, bleeding from a gaping wound.

 The ghost of “hanging” Judge Jeffreys